-Anyhow, one of the things I LOVE about sewing is that it takes away all my worry and stress while I’m doing it.
-I remember when I was working on my very first real sewing project.
-I was actually having anxiety at that time as well, but while I was sewing, I remember having this complete sense of relief from it.
+One of the things I LOVE about sewing is that it takes away all my worry and stress while I’m doing it.
+I remember having this realization when I was working on my very first real sewing project.
+I was having anxiety at that time in my life but while I was sewing, I remember having this complete sense of relief from it.
 And that’s when I knew for sure that I was hooked.
 Sewing still helps me in that way.
 It is very therapeutic.

-So, after that long introduction, let me skip straight to the point.
+So, after that introduction, let me skip straight to the point.
 I give you: